 Once you hit send, our fully integrated translation pipeline ensures that the customer gets a reply in their language in a matter of minutes.

-We might not yet be able to move objects with our minds, but translating conversations in realtime is here.
+We might not yet be able to move objects with our minds, but translating live chat conversations in realtime is here.